bentoml/BentoML/docs/source/concepts/bento.rst

    RUN echo "We are running this during bentoml containerize!"
    {% endblock %}

-Then add the path to the given template file to the :code:`dockerfile_template` field in your :code: `bentofile.yaml`:
+Then add the path to your template file to the :code:`dockerfile_template` field in your :code: `bentofile.yaml`:

 .. code:: yaml